noah-22203/Movie-Tags/README.md

 worth my time to write a separate search function. each time the user enters a valid search entry there is a runtime of O(n). this is the final function that is called in main, and it continues running until the user enters "EXIT", which terminates the entire program.

+In total, my program takes about 2-3 minutes to sort and read the file before it brings up the user interface. once this happens, the rest of the code returns answers just about instantly.